Courchevel Ski Holidays

 Restaurant Le Cap Horn is one of the highest restaurants in the Three Valleys and has easy access for skiers, specialises in seafood and is home to over 900 different wines.

-There's no lack of choice when it comes to mountain restaurants in Courchevel, but the wide range of options also spans the full spectrum of choice when it comes down to budget.
+There's no lack of choice when it comes to choosing mountain restaurants on your Courchevel ski holidays, but the wide range of options also spans the full spectrum of choice when it comes down to budget too.

 You can dine out (or in, as weather permits) with your ski boots on in style – or choose to take a more simple meal and cover some more of the Three Valley miles.
 Le Bel Air above Courchevel-Moriond 1650 is a good option for excellent food at reasonable prices.
 The Pilatus at the Altiport is popular and serves traditional food and is good for non-skiers because they can get there by road.